Vinch1/Attention_Enhanced_Pointnet2_pytorch/docs/presentations/pointnet2_attnv2_presentation_script.md

 On 3D MNIST, the baseline achieved 98.611 percent instance accuracy and 98.623 percent class accuracy.
 Attention-v2 slightly outperformed it with 98.710 percent instance accuracy and 98.939 percent class accuracy.
 The gain is small, but it is consistent and appears more clearly in class accuracy.
 The convergence curves also show that the baseline learns faster early, while attention-v2 improves more gradually and ends slightly higher.

 ## Slide 13 - Drawbacks and Future Work
 The main limitation is that attention-v2 does not beat the strongest baseline on ModelNet40 instance accuracy.
 The second limitation is efficiency.
 Attention-v2 is much larger than the baseline.
-There is also no full ablation study and no multi-seed evaluation.
 Finally, while 3D MNIST is a valid second classification dataset, it is not as strong a realism benchmark as ScanObjectNN.
 The most valuable next steps would be controlled same-batch-size reruns, lighter attention-v2 blocks, full ablation, and evaluation on a stronger second dataset.

 ## Slide 14 - Final Conclusion
 The project produced a stable Apple Silicon training pipeline, a corrected attention architecture, and a reusable cross-dataset evaluation workflow.
-The scientific result is honest and balanced.
+The scientific result is balanced.
 Attention-v2 is clearly better than attention-v1 and shows some promise on a second dataset, but it does not replace the strong PointNet++ SSG baseline on ModelNet40.
 That balance gives us a credible presentation story built around design, diagnosis, evidence, and limitations.